iOLIGO/ioligo/docs/oligo.md

 ### origin

 The source of oligonucleotides, including genome, annotation, and location.
-The three are separated by semicolons, like '{genome;annotation;location}' or '{genome1,genome2,genome3;annotation1,annotation2,annotation3;location1,location2,location3}'.
-More info: genome1 <-> annotation1 <-> location1.
+The three are separated by semicolons, like '`{genome;annotation;location}`' or '`{genome1,genome2,genome3;annotation1,annotation2,annotation3;location1,location2,location3}`'.
+More info: 'genome1 <-> annotation1 <-> location1'.

-- genome: Record the identity information of the reference genome fa file, such as version name or download address, separated by commas, like '{fa1_URL,fa2_URL,fa3_version}'.
+- genome: Record the identity information of the reference genome fa file, such as version name or download address, separated by commas, like '`{fa1_URL,fa2_URL,fa3_version}`'.

-- annotation: Record the identity information of the reference genome gtf file, such as version name or download address, separated by commas, like '{gtf1_URL,gtf2_URL,fa3_version}'.
+- annotation: Record the identity information of the reference genome gtf file, such as version name or download address, separated by commas, like '`{gtf1_URL,gtf2_URL,fa3_version}`'.

-- location: Record the identity information of the reference genome location information,separated by commas, like '{location1,location2,location3}'.
+- location: Record the identity information of the reference genome location information,separated by commas, like '`{location1,location2,location3}`'.

-- more info: The location attribute consists of genomeid, chromosome name, starting position, ending position, and positive and negative strands, separated by colons, like '{geonemid,chrom,start,end,strand}' or '{genomeid,all}'.
+- more info: The location attribute consists of genomeid, chromosome name, starting position, ending position, and positive and negative strands, separated by colons, like '`{geonemid,chrom,start,end,strand}`' or '`{genomeid,all}`'.

 ### target